nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 - executes user commands using the `Logic` component.
 - listens for changes to `Model` data so that the UI can be updated with the modified data.
 - keeps a reference to the `Logic` component, because the `UI` relies on the `Logic` to execute commands.
-- depends on some classes in the `Model` component, as it displays `Person` object residing in the `Model`.
+- depends on some classes in the `Model` component.
+For example, the `PersonListPanel` displays the `Person` object residing in the `Model`.

 ### Logic component